varianter/variant.no/README.md

 ```

 By using fetchWithToken, you ensure that all data fetching happens securely, with the server-side API route handling the sensitive token.

+### Nested Path Translation

+Some extra handling is required for translating paths with multiple slugs/segments, e.g. `/kunder/fram`.
+In these cases, the `translatePath` function in [`languageMiddleware.tsx`](src/middlewares/languageMiddleware.ts) must be extended to handle the specific path structure.
+This usually involves checking which document type corresponds to the first path segment (e.g. `kunder` corresponds to the `customerCase` document type), and then finding the document for the second segment (e.g. customer case with slug `fram`).

 ### Steganography in Presentation